Activating collagen with Greespi: scientifically proven effect

 23 May 2025

-Collagen is a fibrous protein that forms the foundation of connective tissue and is the most abundant protein in the human body.
-It was first identified and described as a key component of the skin in the early 20th century, but only with the advancement of biochemistry did its critical role in skin structure, strength, and elasticity become fully understood.
+Collagen is a fibrillar protein that forms the foundation of connective tissue and is the most abundant protein in the human body.
+Although first identified in the early 20th century, it wasn’t until the advancement of biochemistry that we fully understood its crucial role in the structure, strength, and elasticity of the skin.

-It forms the "scaffolding" of our connective tissue, making up the skin, tendons, bones, cartilage, blood vessels, and even the cornea of the eye.
+Collagen acts as the scaffolding for connective tissues—skin, tendons, bones, cartilage, blood vessels, and even the cornea of the eye.

-In the skin, collagen forms a dense network that ensures:
+In the skin, collagen creates a dense network responsible for:

 -